csoneira/csoneira/index.md

 # About me

 My name is Cayetano Soneira Landín.
-I am currently studying two deegres simoultaneously, Physics and Math, which I look forward to finish this year 2022.
+I am currently studying two deegres simultaneously, Physics and Math, which I look forward to finish this year 2022.
 I study in the University of Santiago de Compostela.

 My profesional interest lies beetwen Nuclear Physics and Math in any of its ways, specially more theoretical and pure branches, even though I truly believe experimental knowledge is stimulating and essencial with regard to my work as a physicist.